Adaptive Cumulative Mass Calibration with Conformal Prediction: Additional Experimental Results

 \subsection{CIFAR-100}

 Here, we consider classification over CIFAR-100.
 For this dataset, we consider ResNet-56 and Visual Transformer (ViT).
-Similarly to CIFAR-10, here we present full results in Table~\ref{tab:results_cifar100_vit} (ViT) and Table~\ref{tab:results_cifar100_resnet56} (ResNet56); in Tables~\ref{tab:results_cifar100_vit_best} and~\ref{tab:results_cifar100_resnet56_best} (main text) we present the best results.
+Similarly to CIFAR-10, here we present full results in Table~\ref{tab:results_cifar100_vit} (ViT) and Table~\ref{tab:results_cifar100_resnet56} (ResNet56); in Tables~\ref{tab:results_cifar100_vit_best} and~\ref{tab:results_cifar100_inaturalist_best} (main text) we present the best results.

 We observe two patterns in our results: (i) performance is model-dependent, and calibrators tend to help ResNet-56 more than ViT; and (ii) Temperature Scaling often provides the best ECE/NLL among classical baselines, while our Naive CMCE yields the best (or near-best) CMCE and the tightest control of coverage near the target.
-Figure~\ref{fig:cifar100_coverage} confirms that our methods track the desired coverage most closely around both \(\alpha=0.1\) and \(\alpha=0.01\), whereas others deviate more.